Thunkzin/ECS150-Project-2/REPORT.md

-Firstly, we define two queue, to store the threads that are still alive (can be changed between states running, ready, and blocked), and the threads that will never go back to above states.
+Firstly, we define two queue, to store the threads that are still alive (can be changed between states running, ready, and blocked), and the threads that will never go back to above states(store the thread with zombie state).

 The very first function that will be called in the main to implement the uthread is uthread_run(the thread function), which create an idle thread, that keep yielding, and the first thread that will act as current thread.

 Then, it will enter the while loop that keeps yielding the very first threads in the alive queue by changing the current thread's state, takes a snap shot of